wkumari/draft-wkumari-dnsop-extended-error/README.md

    receive EDE codes that it does not understand.
 The R flag allows implementations to make a decision as to what to do if it receives a response with an unknown code - retry or drop the query.
 Note that this flag is only a suggestion or hint.
+Unless a protective transport mechanism (like TSIG [RFC2845] or TLS [RFC8094]) is used, the bit's value could have have been altered by a person-in-the- middle.
 Receivers can choose to ignore this hint.

    The EXTRA-INFO textual field may be zero-length, or may hold additional information useful to network operators.